Youth Substance Abuse Prevention

 We work to prevent the use of illicit substances by implementing strategies and activities specifically targeting teen’s access to substances, and family norms surrounding substance use.

-NHPC was informally established in 2014 as a joint coalition with the Torrington Coalition to Prevention Youth Substance Abuse.
+NHPC was informally established in 2014 as a joint coalition with the Torrington Coalition to Prevent Youth Substance Abuse.
 In 2015, the McCall Center for Behavioral Health applied for a 5-year Partnership for Success Grant, known as the PFS 2015 Grant.
 They were successfully awarded money to fund the community coalition for Region 7 and Winsted in order to tackle youth substance abuse issues within the community.
 In December of 2016, the coalition met to form The Region 7/Winchester Coalition to Reduce Underage Drinking, which today is known as the Northwest Hills Prevention Connection (NHPC).

 NHPC follows an evidenced-based, public health model knows as the Strategic Prevention Framework (SPF).
 The five steps and two guiding principles of the SPF offer coalitions a comprehensive process for addressing the substance misuse and related behavioral health problems facing their communities